Warathep187/mgsh/README.md

 # List all available connections
 mgsh list

-# List connections in a specific namespace (possible namespace: dev, beta, gamma, prod, personal, other)
+# List connections in a specific namespace (possible namespaces: dev, beta, gamma, prod, personal, other)
 mgsh list dev

-# Connect to default MongoDB connection (mongodb://127.0.0.1:27017/?directConnection=true&serverSelectionTimeoutMS=2000)
+# Connect to the default MongoDB connection (mongodb://127.0.0.1:27017/?directConnection=true&serverSelectionTimeoutMS=2000)
 mgsh connect

 # Connect to MongoDB using a saved connection